mohanr01/EAG_Session3/weather_analyser/README.md

-# Gold Rate Monitor Chrome Extension
+# Weather Monitor Chrome Extension

-This Chrome extension allows you to monitor gold rates using Google's Gemini AI and receive email notifications when the rate reaches your specified target.
+This Chrome extension allows you to monitor weather using Google's Gemini AI and receive email notifications when the temperature reaches your specified target.

 ## Features

-- Monitor gold rates for different countries using Gemini AI
+- Monitor weather different states using Gemini AI
 - Set target rates for notifications
 - Receive email notifications when target rate is reached
 - Browser notifications for rate alerts